♦ Community Safety

 LEPCs measure their effectiveness against the EPA recommended guideline ‘Measuring Progress in Chemical Safety: A Guide for Local Emergency Planning Committees and Similar Groups’.

-In the Asia Pacific region, 22% of sites have been identified as either ‘Major Hazard Facilities’ or sites which are required to provide specialised communications to their communities regarding safety.
-These sites follow ‘Safe Work Australia’ guidelines in developing emergency plans, establishing and evaluating a Safety Management System, and creating and distributing communications to their communities.
-Major Hazard Facilities are required to hold Regular Emergency Response Drills which include site personnel, the local Fire Service and the relevant state Ambulance service.
-Copies of Emergency Response Plans must be placed with the local community Library and local Fire Station.
-A 24 hour emergency contact number must be displayed at each facility, and the name of a contact person provided, from whom information may be obtained and with whom concerns can be raised.
-At many sites community doorknocks and leaflet handouts are conducted annually.
+In the Asia Pacific region, 21% of sites have been identified as either ‘Major Hazard Facilities’ or sites which are required to provide specialised communications to their communities regarding safety.
+These sites follow ‘Safe Work Australia’ guidelines and local regulations in developing emergency plans, establishing and evaluating a Safety Management System, and creating and distributing communications to their communities.
+Major Hazard Facilities are required to hold regular Emergency Response drills which include site personnel and Emergency Services.
+Copies of the Emergency Response Plans must be lodged with regulatory agencies, and information in relation to the site’s activities and emergency response is provided to local community libraries.
+A 24 hour emergency contact number must be displayed at each facility, and the name of a contact person provided, from whom information may be obtained, and with whom concerns can be raised.
 We also publish IPL Community Safety Reports on our website to provide information and advice for neighbours of our facilities who may be impacted by our activities.

-In addition, IPL has a continuous improvement management approach in response to incidents such as gas sensor alarm responses and the IPL Reputation and Crisis Management manual assists crisis management teams to effectively manage communication and engagement in the event of an incident.
+In addition, IPL has a continuous improvement management approach in response to incidents such as gas sensor alarm responses and the IPL Issues Response Manual assists crisis management teams to effectively manage communication and engagement in the event of an incident.